John Keating (Australian politician): Later life

 Keating failed to win re-election as a Nationalist at the 1922 election and returned to his legal practice.
 His wife died in October 1939 and he died a year later of the effects of a duodenal ulcer, survived by a son and a daughter.
 He was the last surviving member of Alfred Deakin's 1906-1907 Cabinet.

+Personal life

+Keating married Sarah Alice "Lallie" Monks in 1906, with whom he had two children.
+He died in Melbourne on 31 October 1940 from the effects of a duodenal ulcer.
+He had been widowed the previous year.